Celebrating James Joyce

 Here in Melbourne, a group of Joyce readers, Bloomsday in Melbourne, celebrate this most famous of literary dates with dinner, a few drinks, a lot of talk and, always, a rip-roaring, rambunctious and racy theatrical production.
 We raise a toast to Joyce’s fiction – its humour, its challenge to rethink the world, its experimentalism.
 Come join us!

 A Steampunk Ulysses at the Spiegeltent… sniffing out Joyce’s darkest secrets?

 What’s coming up for Bloomsday in Melbourne 2017…

-- Bloomsday in Melbourne’s brand new original play, ‘Getting Up James Joyce’s Nose’, is completed (2.3 years in the making), cast and ready to go.
-The Melba Spiegeltent is booked for a Steam-Punk festival celebrating the olfactory in Joyce.
-Watch this space for news ….
+- We’ve unveiled and opened bookings for Bloomsday in Melbourne’s brand new original play, ‘Getting Up James Joyce’s Nose’, is completed (2.3 years in the making).
+It is cast and already in rehearsal under the inventive eye of Wayne Pearn.
+The Tatty Tenors are rehearsing in Brisbane and poised for another Melbourne adventure.
+The Melba Spiegeltent is booked for a Steam-Punk festival celebrating what’s on the nose in Joyce.